Vietnam.vn - Nền tảng quảng bá Việt Nam

 After a long day of studying with a stressful amount of homework, studying hard and struggling with more than a dozen final exams, now is the time for children to wait anxiously and nervously for their scores.

-How many parents calmly accept their children's exam results, even though they are just final exams to assess their students' ability to absorb lessons and to serve as a basis for adjusting teachers' teaching methods?
-We still face our children's scores with a harsh gaze, with great expectations, and with comparisons with the abilities of their peers.
+How many parents calmly accept their children's exam results, even though they are just final exams to assess the student's ability to absorb lessons, and to serve as a basis for adjusting the teacher's teaching methods?
+We still face our children's scores with a harsh look, with great expectations, and with comparisons with the abilities of their peers.

 We forget that we once wished our children to be born as normal children, that we hoped they would find joy in every day at school, that they would reap the sweet fruits of learning through their own efforts and will to overcome difficulties.
 And then we rush to force our children to chase after the race for grades?

-Anxiety is surging in children's hearts at the very moment they look forward to each grade.
+Anxiety is surging in children's hearts at the very moment of waiting for each grade.
 And the mid-year parent-teacher conference is approaching, hoping that no tears will be shed amidst the criticism and denials from adults.

 Source link